Bruce Perens

 Bruce Perens (born around 1958) is an American computer programmer and advocate in the free software movement.
 He created The Open Source Definition and published the first formal announcement and manifesto of open source.
 He co-founded the Open Source Initiative (OSI) with Eric S. Raymond.
-Today, he is a partner at OSS Capital.

 In 2005, Perens represented Open Source at the United Nations World Summit on the Information Society, at the invitation of the United Nations Development Programme.
 He has appeared before national legislatures and is often quoted in the press, advocating for open source and the reform of national and international technology policy.

 Perens is also an amateur radio operator, with call sign K6BP.
 He promotes open radio communications standards and open-source hardware.

 In 2016 Perens, along with Boalt Hall (Berkeley Law) professor Lothar Determann, co-authored "Open Cars" which appeared in the Berkeley Technology Law Journal.

 In 2018 Perens founded the Open Research Institute (ORI), a non-profit research and development organization to address technologies involving Open Source, Open Hardware, Open Standards, Open Content, and Open Access to Research.
-In April 2022 he divorced himself from the organization and reported he was starting a new charity to redirect his focus, and align with the ARRL organization for their liability insurance benefit.
+In April 2022 he divorced himself from the organization and reported he was starting a new charity, HamOpen.org, to redirect his focus, and align with the ARRL organization for their liability insurance benefit.
+HamOpen has been most visible supporting the convention exhibitions of projects Perens supports, including M17 and FreeDV.

-In 2022 Perens founded Ham Open, a non-profit charity to fund Amateur Radio projects he has an interest in.

 Companies

-Perens is a partner at OSS Capital, and continues to operate two companies: Algoram is a start-up which is creating a software-defined radio transceiver.
+Perens operates two companies: Algoram is a start-up which is creating a web-based control system for radio transmitters and other devices.
 Legal Engineering is a legal-technical consultancy which specializes in resolving copyright infringement in relation to open source software.